Inflation Reduction Act: Agriculture, forests, marine and rural development

+Novel financing methods

+One $27 billion competitive grant program is a green bank called the Greenhouse Gas Reduction Fund, intended to capitalize smaller regional green banks.
+The act established it by amending the Clean Air Act.
+The Fund has awarded $14 billion to a select few green banks nationwide for a broad variety of decarbonization investments, $6 billion to green banks in low-income and historically disadvantaged communities for similar investments, and $7 billion to state and local energy funds for decentralized solar power in communities with no financing alternatives.
+The EPA set the deadline to apply for the first two award initiatives for October 12, 2023 and the Solar for All initiative for September 26, 2023.

+McKinsey & Company estimated in April 2023 that the GGRF would leverage about $250 billion in private investments with its first $20 billion.
+They also made five recommendations on project governance and impact tracking to ensure the Fund's success.

+The nonprofit group Clean Energy States Alliance, which serves as a knowledge clearinghouse for state energy programs, extrapolated from funding applications for Solar for All in 35 states, DC and Puerto Rico, and projected the projects could add 2.9 gigawatts in power and deliver $2 billion in savings to 711,068 low-income households; 37 percent of the $7 billion would likely go to community solar projects, 32 percent to single-family housing, and 26 percent to multi-family housing.
+The CESA also noted that many states had planned wide variations in their implementation of Solar for All.

+Pollution and emissions

-The bill also provides funds toward the decarbonization of the economy in other areas, providing various tax credits and grants and loans toward decarbonizing the industrial and transportation sectors.
-One $27 billion decarbonization grant program is a green bank to capitalize smaller regional green banks, established by amending the Clean Air Act, which is expected to generate high rates of return for the government on private sector investments.
-The grant package also includes a program to reduce methane emissions from production and transportation of natural gas.
-The bill also provides for a focus on communities and environmental justice by providing several grants targeting historically marginalized and disadvantaged communities that have been disproportionally impacted by environmental pollution and climate change.
+The act provided funds toward the decarbonization of the U.S. economy, providing various tax credits, grants and loans toward decarbonizing the industrial sector.
+Among these is a program to reduce methane emissions from production and transportation of natural gas.
+The act also provides for a focus on communities and environmental justice by providing several grants targeting historically marginalized and disadvantaged communities that have been disproportionally impacted by environmental pollution and climate change.

-The bill also allocates funds for rural communities, racial and economic justice in farming, marine ecosystems and forestland, including $20 billion to invest in climate-smart agriculture, $5 billion to invest in forest conservation and urban tree planting, $3.1 billion to help farmers with high-risk operations caused by USDA-backed loans, $2.6 billion to protect and restore coastal habitats, and $2.2 billion to redress proven claims from farmers of discrimination by the USDA's lending programs.

-The bill should cut the global greenhouse gas emissions by a level similar to "eliminating the annual planet-warming pollution of France and Germany combined" and may help to limit the warming of the planet to 1.5 degrees Celsius - the target of the Paris Agreement.
-With the bill and additional federal and state measures, the USA can fulfill its pledge in the Paris Agreement: 50% greenhouse gas emissions reductions by the year 2030.
+Although its potential efficacy has been contested, the act was intended to cut global greenhouse gas emissions by a level similar to "eliminating the annual planet-warming pollution of France and Germany combined" and to contribute to limiting the warming of the planet to 1.5 degrees Celsius – the target of the Paris Agreement.
+With the act and additional federal and state measures, the USA can fulfill its pledge in the Paris Agreement: 50% greenhouse gas emissions reductions by the year 2030.

 An assessment by the Rhodium Group, an independent research firm, estimated it would reduce national greenhouse gas emissions 32–42% below 2005 levels by 2030, compared to 24–35% under current policy while reducing household energy costs and improving energy security.
-Furthermore, Rhodium Group projects that the nuclear provisions in the bill are likely to "keep much, if not all" of the nation's nuclear reactors that are at risk of retiring, estimated to be 22–38% of the fleet, online through the 2030s.
+Furthermore, Rhodium Group projects that the nuclear provisions in the act are likely to "keep much, if not all" of the nation's nuclear reactors that are at risk of retiring, estimated to be 22–38% of the fleet, online through the 2030s.